fox

 Features

-Runtime updates: Register, update and remove route handler safely at any time without impact on performance.
+Runtime updates: Register, update and delete route handler safely at any time without impact on performance.
 Fox never block while serving request!

 Flexible routing: Fox strikes a balance between routing flexibility, performance and clarity by enforcing clear priority rules, ensuring that there are no unintended matches and maintaining high performance even for complex routing pattern.